-- How often an association is made.
+How often an association is made can also affect the acquisition process.
 The more frequently a pairing is made, the stronger the response is likely to be.

-- When the stimulus is presented.
+When the stimulus is presented can impact acquisition.
 If the unconditioned stimulus and neutral stimulus are presented too far apart, learning is less likely to occur.
 If it does occur, the response may be much weaker.

-- How noticeable the stimulus is.
-If the stimulus is easy to miss, acquisition is less likely to occur or may only occur after many pairings have been made.
+Acquisition is influenced by how noticeable the stimulus is.
+If the stimulus is easy to miss, the acquisition is less likely to occur or may only occur after many pairings have been made.